oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 Mode's (CMAN-TDM) `Proxy Resident Connection Pooling (PRCP)
 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-E0032017-03B1-
 4F14-AF9B-BCC87C982DA8>`__.
 Applications do not need to be modified.
-The feature can be enabled by altering the application's :ref:`connection string
-<connectionstrings>`.
-Applications do not need to explicitly acquire, or
-release, connections to be able use a DRCP or PRCP pool.
+The feature is enabled by adding a ``POOL_BOUNDARY`` parameter to the application's :ref:`connection string <connectionstrings>`.
+Applications do not need to explicitly acquire, or release, connections to be able use a DRCP or PRCP pool.

 Implicit connection pooling is available in node-oracledb Thin and :ref:`Thick <enablingthick>` modes.
 It requires Oracle Database